longturn/freeciv21/docs/Contributing/game-admin.rst

 Longturn Game Admin Guide
 *************************

-Any competent player can act as a game admin.
+Any competent player can act as a Game Admin.
 There are a few tools and some knowledge you will need to be successful.

 Tools
 =====